Welcome

 The SRA views breaches of the Accounts Rules seriously due to the risk posed to client money and public trust.
 Disciplinary action can range from warnings and fines to more severe sanctions:

-• Conditions on Practising Certificates: Restrictions may be placed on a solicitor's ability to practise or hold client money.
+• Conditions on Authorisation/Practising Certificates: Restrictions may be placed on a firm’s ability to hold client money, or on an individual’s role (eg, prohibiting them from acting as manager or compliance officer).

-• Intervention: In serious cases, the SRA can intervene in a practice, effectively closing it down to protect clients.
+• Intervention: In serious cases—particularly where client funds are at risk or there is dishonesty—the SRA can intervene in a practice, effectively closing it down to protect clients.

-• Suspension or Striking Off: Individual solicitors may be suspended from practice or struck off the Roll of Solicitors for severe misconduct, particularly involving dishonesty.
+• Suspension or Striking Off: Individual solicitors may be suspended from practice or struck off the Roll of Solicitors for severe misconduct, particularly involving dishonesty or deliberate misuse of client funds.

 Exam Warning